knowit/teknologiradar/README.md

 To issue a new certificate the `TECH_RADAR_DOMAIN` environment variable must be set to a domain url to deploy to.
 A hosted zone with the same name as `TECH_RADAR_DOMAIN` in the correct AWS region must manually be created in route53.

 Please note that if the current account does not have authorization to issue new certificates, the deploy will be stuck until it is canceled or the certificate manually validated.
+See [Canceling a stack update](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn--stack-update-cancel.html).

 ```bash
 #URLs used as of writing